varlociraptor/varlociraptor-evaluation/README.md

     tar -xf workflow.tar.gz

-### Step 5: Obtain additional resources {#resources}
+### Step 5: Obtain additional resources

 In this special case there are unfortunately unavoidable additional requirements, due to licensing restrictions and data size.

 1. The required real data has to be obtained [from EGA (EGAD00001002142)](https://ega-archive.org/datasets/EGAD00001002142).
 After downloading it, edit the [config.yaml](https://github.com/varlociraptor/varlociraptor-evaluation/blob/master/config.yaml) in order to point to the right paths [here and below](https://github.com/varlociraptor/varlociraptor-evaluation/blob/master/config.yaml#L45).
-2. The [Lancet](https://github.com/nygenome/lancet) variant caller has to be manually installed (and available in your PATH).
-It cannot be automatically deployed by Snakemake+Conda due to licensing restrictions.
-3. The required simulated data has to be obtained from Zenodo: https://doi.org/10.5281/zenodo.1421298.
+2. The required simulated data has to be obtained from Zenodo: https://doi.org/10.5281/zenodo.1421298.
 Download it, convert back to BAM, and edit the [config.yaml](https://github.com/varlociraptor/varlociraptor-evaluation/blob/master/config.yaml) in order to point to the right paths [here](https://github.com/varlociraptor/varlociraptor-evaluation/blob/master/config.yaml#L34) and [here](https://github.com/varlociraptor/varlociraptor-evaluation/blob/master/config.yaml#L37).
+3. The synthetic data can be obtained by running a separate workflow: https://doi.org/10.5281/zenodo.3630241.

+Once all data is obtained, edit the ``config.yaml`` under ``datasets:`` to point to the right file paths in your system.

 ### Step 6: Run the workflow